warren-bank/fork-Xanado/README.md

 The user interface uses the mouse, or screen touches on mobile devices.
 Click the mouse on a letter in the rack and drag it to the board position where you want to drop it.

 You can also use the keyboard for rapid word entry.
-* Click on any empty square on the board (or type `*`) and a "typing cursor" will appear, pointing right.
+* Click on any empty square on the board (or type `*`) and a "typing cursor" will appear, pointing right ⇒.
-* Click again (or hit the spacebar) and it will turn to point down.
+* Click again (or hit the spacebar) and it will turn to point down ⇓.
 * Each letter from the rack that you type on the keyboard will be picked and placed, and the typing cursor moved right or down depending on the direction of the typing cursor.
 * If you type a letter that isn't on the rack, but you have a blank tile, then the blank will be used for that letter.
 * Use Backspace or Delete to replace the last letter on the rack.